Contact me by email at: firstname.lastname@example.org

 Centipede: Infestation - Videogame Animations

-"Fist Full of Wontons" was an unreleased 3D sidescroller with a small group of independent creators.
+"Fist Full of Wontons" was an unreleased Indie 3D sidescroller with a small group of independent creators.
 I was character animator and character designer, and also backup character modeler.
 The premise was that the main character, Wonton, was a great warrior who was shrunk down to being a teenager and used his wontons as projectiles in combination with Wushu martial arts to go find the scroll to restore him to his former self.
-Project terminated.
+Project unfortunately never panned out.

 Wonton — Videogame Animations